 Excellent communication skills and comfortable with public speaking

 Reliable and punctual

 Ability to learn accurate, detailed information and present it effectively to diverse audiences

 An interest in history, art, fashion, culture, and/or education

 Basic computer skills, including the use of email

 Courtesy, respect, and patience with visitors

-Experience teaching, previous gallery or museum experience an asset
+Experience teaching or leading groups; previous gallery or museum experience an asset

 Energy and enthusiasm!

 Training: New volunteers will receive training on the skills and responsibilities of docents, including presentation techniques, tips on working with various age groups, grade K-12 curriculum connections, object-based learning, gallery and hands-on collection content, and program policies.
 Volunteers will be invited to participate in additional in-service training and docent enrichment opportunities throughout the year.
 One-on-one support from BSM Education staff is always available!